python-gino/gino/docs/tutorial.rst

 .. hint::

     Remember the model object is in memory?
-In the last :meth:`print` statement, even though the row is already deleted in database, the object ``user`` still exists with its values untouched.
+In the last :func:`print` statement, even though the row is already deleted in database, the object ``user`` still exists with its values untouched.